Introduction and purpose

 We will engage directly with the RSL to determine any action we may need to take.
-Where the RSL’s regulatory status is shown as ‘compliant’, we may amend this to indicate that it is ‘under review’.
-We explain how we will respond to serious concerns about an RSL in chapters 6 and 7 of our Regulatory Framework.
+Where the RSL’s regulatory status is shown as ‘compliant’, we may have to review this if the issue is sufficiently serious as to impact on the landlord’s compliance with regulatory requirements or the Regulatory Standards of Governance and Financial Management.
+We explain how we will respond to serious concerns about an RSL in sections 6 and 7 of our Regulatory Framework.

 We provide further information on timescales for notifications of disposals and constitutional changes in Appendix 2.

 What will we do with the information you give us?